 Poker Hands - Winning Hands

 A poker hand simply refers to the five cards held in a game of poker.
 A key factor in getting to grips with poker is developing a good understanding and knowledge of poker rankings, which will help you to avoid mistakes.
 Each hand has a rank and for beginner players, the first step is to memorize these ranks.
 Many new players can get caught out because they are not familiar with the basics, such as recognizing a winning hand.
-The basic rankings are listed below and once learnt, it is a good idea to practice figuring out which of poker hand will be the best from the combination of your hole cards and the community cards.
+The basic rankings are listed below and once learned, it is a good idea to practice figuring out which of poker hand will be the best from the combination of your hole cards and the community cards.

 ● There are usually five cards in a poker hand